partcoffee/uni/_case/-workflow.md

 I also mentioned architecture on the front-page, which has become a calming source of inspiration and peace for me.
 Individuals like Arne Jacobsen and the modern Japanese/Scandinavian architectural landscape comes to mind, and I even made a secret board on Pinterest to keep everything in one place.
 I made it <a href="https://no.pinterest.com/magnusskare/architecture-interior/" target="_blank">temporarily public</a> for your convenience.

+Another noteworthy piece of literature outside the online world would be Paul Rand's <a href="http://www.amazon.com/Paul-Rand-Conversations-Michael-Kroeger/dp/1568987250" target="_blank">Conversations with Students</a>.
+The book is tiny and merely an hour of your time, but made me think of design quite differently.
+Definitely recommended for anyone on the Digital Media course.

 <div class="div"></div>

 ## Teaching